 Many small-scale sawyers who today use a circular sawmill, a band sawmill or a Logosol Sawmill can reach industrial capacity with the help of the Logosol-Laks frame saw.
 The logs should be sawn on two sides before they are fed into the Logosol-Laks frame saw so that the lumber is edged before it is cut into boards.
 This gives a controlled process and minimal handling of the lumber.
 Without ado the cants are turned into sawn products.

 Pleasant on the working site

 The sawmill work site is neat and tidy.
 What little sawdust that comes from the thin blades, is transported away by a relatively small sawdust extractor.
-An additional nozzle vacuums the top side of the cant so that the boards become completely clean after they have been sawn.

 The frame saw is seldom the bottleneck

 The Logosol-Laks frame saw relentlessly works away, without interruption or trouble, hour after hour.
 To keep it working, the sawn boards have to be carried away, and a new cant has to be sawn within only a few minutes.
 In practice, the Logosol-Laks frame saw is, despite the low feed rate, in almost every case the quickest on the working site.

 The blades are replaced quickly